line/armeria/README.md

 ## How to build

 We use [Gradle](https://gradle.org/) and Java 11 or later to build Armeria.
-The following command will compile Armeria and generate JARs and web site:
+The following command will compile Armeria and generate JAR s and web site:

 ```bash
 $ ./gradlew build